Juin28/Notes_App/README.md

 3. Make the necessary changes and commit them
 4. Submit a pull request with a detailed description of your changes

+In case if the database is full, you can reach me at:
+- jtanat@connect.ust.hk

 ## License
 This project is licensed under the [MIT License](LICENSE).